by Amy Scholten, MPH

 There are different types of cough:

 A chronic cough has many causes.
-Common examples include:
+Common ones are:

-Coughs can be productive or dry.
-You may find that your cough is worse when waking up and during the night while lying down.
+Coughs can have fluid or be dry.
+A cough may be worse when waking up or when lying down.

 American Lung Association